 Even when we think beyond the APIs view, we can have more information and metrics, such as analysing the registration and usage on the Developer Portal, thus being able to identify the people who are interested in using the APIs, identifying how they are doing, what they are looking for and whether people are actually accessing and browsing the Portal.

-In the post that we published a while ago, we presented some tools and behavioural analysis that are applicable to the Developer Portal and can help in the identification and usage behaviour of both the documentation as well as user experience and navigability.
+In this post, we presented some tools and behavioural analysis that are applicable to the Developer Portal and can help in the identification and usage behaviour of both the documentation as well as user experience and navigability.